Jtoliveira/Quick-Order-Chat-Killer/README.md

 This is a very simple bot written in Python that spams any window on your computer with a custom message (works best on messaging apps).

+The repo consists of the following files:

+- marine.txt: a text file with the marine copypasta i used to test the script

+- spam.py: the script itself, but within a loop so it's easier to spam people

+- spam_exe.py: source code of the executable

+- spam_exe.exe: the final product

 The file you want is spam_exe.exe and it works in three steps:

 1. Input in the first field the text you want to spam (no character limit, i think)